equinor/webviz-subsurface/webviz-subsurface.md

 <!-- tab:Arguments -->

 * **`csv_file`:** Input data on csv format.

+*Required, type str (corresponding to a path)*

+---

+How to use in YAML config file:
 ```yaml
     - MorrisPlot:
         csv_file:  # Required, type str (corresponding to a path).